Merrill Lynch Fined For Involvement In Puerto Rico Bond Fraud Case

 Gierbolini continued to work with the couple when he moved to Merrill Lynch in 2012.
 They contend that Merrill Lynch and Gierbolini disregarded red flags indicating that the Puerto Rico bonds were headed downward.
 This left the Pagans’ portfolio overexposed.

-In their FINRA arbitration claim, the Pagans alleged a number of causes of action, including:
+The Pagans alleged a number of causes of action, including:

 - Gross negligence